Government photos show detained migrants pleading for help

 HOUSTON (AP) — In one photo, one of 88 men in a cell meant for 41 presses a piece of cardboard against the window, with the word “help.”
 In another, a man lowers his head and clasps his hands as if in prayer.
 And in a third, a woman wearing a surgical mask presses both of her hands against the glass.

-The images were released Tuesday by U.S. government auditors who visited facilities in South Texas where migrant adults and children who crossed the nearby border with Mexico are processed and detained.
+The images were released Tuesday by U.S. government inspectors who visited facilities in South Texas where migrant adults and children who crossed the nearby border with Mexico are processed and detained.

 As public outrage grows over the conditions in which thousands of people — some no more than a few months old — are being held by the U.S. government, the report offered new cause for alarm.
 It quotes one senior government manager as calling the situation “a ticking time bomb.”